Real Estate in Austin – Housing Demand Forecast 2018

 October 23, 2017 | Front Porch Realty

-Experts Say Expect a Strong End to 2017 and more demand in 2018 for Austin-Area Housing
+Experts expect strong finish in 2017 and increased demand in 2018 for the Austin-Area Housing Market

 Looking at Real Estate in Austin from both active listings and monthly housing inventory, you see a significant gain throughout the five-county area in 2017, which could indicate strong home sales in the months to come.
 Active listings jumped 16.9 percent year-over-year to 6,474 listings in the Austin-Round Rock MSA and rose 14.6 percent year-over-year to 1,564 listings within the city of Austin.